Sparks beat Lynx, move within a win of back-to-back titles

 The first two games came down to the final seconds and this was another close game but the Sparks never trailed.

-For the second straight game, Candace Parker was held scoreless in the first quarter again and had just five points by halftime.
-She finished with 13 points, seven rebounds, five steals and three blocks.
-She made the first basket of the third quarter.
+For the second straight game, Parker was held scoreless in the first quarter again and had just five points by halftime but produced in so many ways.

-"We were able to get stops on the defensive end.
-They are a great team," Parker said.
-"They hit some big shots down the stretch.
-We just wanted to make things tough for the big time players.
-We didn't let them get a lot of second-chance opportunities."

 The Sparks built an 11-point lead in the first quarter and but led just 32-26 by halftime.

-Ogwumike played in foul trouble as well.
-She was whistled for her third foul with 8:18 left in the third quarter.
+Ogwumike was whistled for her third foul with 8:18 left in the third quarter but played through it in 29 minutes.

 TIP-INS

-The Sparks left the court before the National Anthem in silent protest.
-The Sparks have said they're standing for solidarity and unity and they did the same in Games 1 and 2.
-They were booed in Minnesota when they returned from the court in Game 2.
-They were not booed in Los Angeles ...
 Musician Snoop Dogg and Magic Johnson — co-owner of the Sparks — attended the game. ...
 MVP Sylvia Fowles was named to the All-WNBA first team with 39 of 40 votes for 195 points.
-Sparks center Candace Parker was also on the first team with 137 points along with Lynx forward Maya Moore (127 points).
+Sparks center Candace Parker was also on the first team with 137 points along with Lynx forward Moore (127 points).
 Ogwumike and Chelsea Gray were on the second team.

 UP NEXT